 Semont maneuver

 The Semont maneuver is done with the help of a doctor or physical therapist.
-A single 10- to 15-minute session usually is all that is needed.
-When your head is firmly moved into different positions, the crystal debris (canaliths) causing vertigo moves freely and no longer causes symptoms.
+A single 10- to 15-minute session may be all that is needed.
+When your head is firmly moved into different positions, the tiny calcium "stones" that are causing vertigo should move back to where they are supposed to be and no longer cause symptoms.

-• The doctor then lowers you quickly to the side that causes the worst vertigo.
-When your head is on the table, you are looking up at the ceiling.
-The doctor holds you in this position for 30 seconds.
+The doctor then lowers you quickly to the side that causes the worst vertigo.
+When your head is on the table, you are looking up toward the ceiling.
+The doctor holds you in this position for at least 20 seconds after your symptoms go away.
+You may be in this position for a few minutes.

-• The doctor then quickly moves you to the other side of the table, without stopping in the upright position.
-When your head is on the table, you are now looking down at the table.
-The doctor holds you in this position for 30 seconds.
+The doctor then quickly raises you and moves you to lie on your other side, without stopping in the upright position or turning your head.
+When your head is on the table, you are now looking down toward the table.
+The doctor holds you in this position for at least 30 seconds.

 What To Expect